In addition to using primary keys to access and manipulate items, Amazon DynamoDB also

 Scan operation can logically divide a

-table into multiple segments, with multiple application workers
+table or secondary index into multiple segments, with multiple application workers

 scanning the segments in parallel.
 Each worker can be a thread (in programming languages